 evening, and the sky outside gradually darkened.
 Mika thought of the party he was supposed to be at and sighed.
 He’d been so relieved to get an

 invitation.
 He didn’t want to be alone on Hallowe’en.
 Everything with Travis

 had gotten so weird lately.
 One minute they’d been best friends, and the next

-minute Travis had pushed him away so fast he still didn’t understand exactly
+minute Travis had pushed him away.
+Mika still didn’t understand exactly

 what had happened.
 With Travis either cutting him dead or insulting him in front

-of everyone, Mika’s confusion had turned to humiliation, and then to anger.
+of everyone, Mika’s confusion had turned to humiliation, then to anger.
 He

 was still angry.
 He wore his anger like an armored coat.
 It was reassuringly